Skip to content

 The main subjective symptoms of astigmatism requiring a toric IOL are listed below.

-The degree of visual impairment due to astigmatism depends not only on the power but also on the axis direction (with-the-rule, against-the-rule, oblique) 1).
-Against-the-rule (ATR) astigmatism is considered to have a greater impact on vision than with-the-rule (WTR) 1).
+The degree of visual impairment due to astigmatism depends not only on the power but also on the axis (with-the-rule, against-the-rule, oblique) 1).
+Against-the-rule (ATR) astigmatism is considered to have a greater impact on vision than with-the-rule (WTR) astigmatism 1).

 ExaminationKey findings